-If the product is operated with connecting cables attached at only one of their two ends, for example external supply cables, interface cables, the permitted level of electromagnetic radiation may be exceeded and the correct functioning of other products may be impaired.

-While the product is in use, connecting cables, for example product to external battery, product to computer, must be connected at both ends.

-Radios or digital cellular phones MARNING

-Use of product with radio or digital cellular phone devices:

-Electromagnetic fields can cause disturbances in other equipment, in installations, in medical devices, for example pacemakers or hearing aids and in aircraft.
+AUTION If the product is operated with connecting cables attached at only one of their two ends, for example external supply cables, interface cables, the permitted level of elec- tromagnetic radiation may be exceeded and the correct functioning of other products may be impaired.
+Precautions: While the product is in use, connecting cables, for example product to external battery, product to computer, must be connected at both ends.
+Radios or digital cellular phones Use of product with radio or digital cellular phone devices: Electromagnetic fields can cause disturbances in other equipment, in installations, in medical devices, for example pacemakers or hearing aids and in aircraft.
 It can also affect humans and animals.

-Although the product meets the strict regulations and standards which are in force in this respect, Leica Geosystems cannot completely exclude the possibility that other equipment can be disturbed or that humans or animals can be affected.

-- Do not operate the product with radio or digital cellular phone devices in the vicinity of filling stations or chemical installations, or in other areas where an explosion hazard exists. - Do not operate the product with radio or digital cellular phone devices near to medical equipment. - Do not operate the product with radio or digital cellular phone devices in aircraft.

-FCC Statement, Applicable in U.S.

-The greyed paragraph below is only applicable for products without radio.
+Precautions: Although the product meets the strict regulations and standards which are in force in this respect, Leica Geosystems cannot completely exclude the possibility that other equipment can be disturbed or that humans or animals can be affected.
+Do not operate the product with radio or digital cellular phone devices in the vicinity of filling stations or chemical installations, or in other areas where an explosion hazard exists.
+Do not operate the product with radio or digital cellular phone devices near to medical equipment.
+Do not operate the product with radio or digital cellular phone devices in aircraft.
+18 ECC Statement Applicable in U.S. 1.8 FCC Statement, Applicable in U.S. 1.8 (F FCC Statement, Applicable in U.S. The greyed paragraph below is only applicable for products without radio.

-This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC rules.

-These limits are designed to provide reasonable protection against harmful interference in a residential installation.

-This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
-However, there is no guarantee that interference will not occur in a particular installation.

-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

-- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and the receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.

-Changes or modifications not expressly approved by Leica Geosystems for compliance could void the user's authority to operate the equipment.

-Labelling Rugby 620

-Labelling Rod Eye

-Labelling Rod Eye

-Rod Eye Basic:

-Description of the System
+2 Description of the System

-System Components
+2.1 System Components

-General description

-The Rugby 620 is a laser tool for general construction and levelling applications such as

-- Setting forms

-- · Checking grades

-- Controlling depths for excavations

-If set up within the self-levelling range, the Rugby automatically levels to create an accurate horizontal plane of laser light.
+General description The Rugby 640 is a laser tool for general construction and levelling applications such as Setting forms Checking grades Controlling depths for excavations If set up within the self-levelling range, the Rugby automatically levels to create an accurate horizontal or vertical plane of laser light.
 Once the Rugby has levelled, the head will start rotating and the Rugby is ready for use.
 30 seconds after the Rugby has completed the levelling, the H.I.
 Alert system becomes active and protects the Rugby against changes in elevation caused by movement of the tripod to ensure accurate work.

-Available system components
+Available system - components

+Rugh 64 CION/Alkaline Li-Ion/Alkaline CION

 The delivered components depend on the package ordered.

+2.2 Rugby Laser Components

-Rugby laser components
+Rugby laser compo- nents a b

+e
-- a) Carry Handle

-- b) LED Indicators
+a) Carry Handle b) LED Indicators

-- c) Buttons

-- d) Battery compartment

-- e) Charge jack (for Li-Ion battery pack)
+d) Battery compartment e) Charge jack (for Li-Ion

+battery pack)